How a Speedmaster and Flightmaster ended up in David Bowie’s album art

 Lodger has a gatefold cover – like a double album you can open it.
-The outside shows a post card design featuring a photo of a ‘falling’ David Bowie.
-The inside shows several photos of people laying down dead or alive, plus two funky pictures of wristwatches.
+The outside shows a postcard design featuring a photo of a ‘falling’ David Bowie.
+The inside shows several pictures of people laying down dead or alive, plus two funky images of wristwatches.
 All against a background of a pail of water being thrown in a sink.
-Anyone who takes a first look at the inside of the gatefold will look twice at the watches because they just don’t seem to fit the design.
+Anyone who takes a first look at the inside of the gatefold will look twice at the watches because they don’t seem to fit the design.

 Ground Control to Major Tom?

-Watch fanatics will take a better look at the watch pictures: two full colours of seemingly free flying watches.
+Watch fanatics will take a better look at the watch pictures: two full colors of seemingly free-flying watches.

 Each picture is numbered.
-The Omega Speedmaster Professional has a 1 in the corner; the picture of the Omega Flightmaster a 3.
-It is eye candy for watch enthusiasts, showing dials, hands, buttons, bracelets and materials in full detail.
+The Omega Speedmaster Professional has a 1 in the corner; the image of the Omega Flightmaster a 3.
+It is eye candy for watch enthusiasts, showing dials, hands, buttons, bracelets, and materials in full detail.
 But what are they doing in this record cover art?
-They belong in a book for watch fanatics, collectors or jewellers, not here in Lodger… Would Bowie like watches?
+They belong in a book for watch fanatics, collectors or jewelers, not here in Lodger… Would Bowie like watches?
 Isn’t he always ahead of time, or even beyond time?
 Why specifically these two watches?
 Was the cover art designer an Omega-fan or even better: was David?
-Is it a wink at space travelling, Ziggy Stardust and Major Tom or – spiritually – a nod at the concept of Heaven, Gods and astronauts?
+Is it a wink at space traveling, Ziggy Stardust and Major Tom or – spiritually – a nod at the concept of Heaven, Gods, and astronauts?

 Enter Derek Boshier

-There must be a reason, a message, a deeper meaning, a higher goal or at least an explanation for the remarkable presence of these specific timepieces.
+There must be a reason, a message, a deeper meaning, a higher goal, or at least an explanation for the remarkable presence of these specific timepieces.
 No way that these two were used here coincidentally.
 Online research learns enough about the cover art, but nothing specifically about the wristwatches.
-Bowie never responded but designer Derek Boshier (1937), who designed the cover art, was quick on the draw and happy to tell an interesting story of surprises, creative thinking and happy accidents.
+Bowie never responded but designer Derek Boshier (1937), who designed the cover art, was quick on the draw and happy to tell an exciting story of surprises, creative thinking, and happy accidents.

 Falling without falling